June 2026 residential building permits data releasedExplore

 Also known as: seasonally adjusted.

 Explore residential building permits by state, metro, county, and city — month by month and year over year.
-Free while we're in beta.
+Start free — no credit card needed.

 Seasonal adjustment — FAQ